kdbinsidebrains/site/_features/02-console.md

 ## Floating Results

-Although _Console_ tab is always pinned to the _Console View_, you can drop out and drag in any _Table Result_ tabs to create separated window:
+Although _Console_ tab is always pinned to the _Console View_, you can drop out and drag in any _Table Result_ tabs to create a separated window:

 ![consoleFloatingResult](/assets/images/features/console/consoleFloatingResult.png)

-Each floated _Table Result_ has own context and expanding table cells will be opened as new tab of the window rather than in the _Console View_
+Each floated _Table Result_ has its own context, and expanding table cells will be opened as new tab of the window rather than in the _Console View_

 ## Uploading File